Juheon811/Juheon811.github.io/movie.md

 The word cloud highlights emotional terms such as *재밌다*, *좋다*, and *감동*, but it also emphasizes relational and experiential words like *보다* (to watch), *시리즈* (series), and *시간* (time).

-Compared to the U.S. reviews, the overall tone appears slightly less dominated by extreme evaluative words and more balanced between emotion and narrative context.
+Compared to the U.S. reviews, Korean reviews still contain strong emotional expressions, but these words coexist with contextual and narrative terms.

-This visual pattern suggests that emotional expression in Korean reviews may be embedded within storytelling and experiential description rather than expressed through highly intensified vocabulary alone.
+This pattern suggests that emotional expression in Korean reviews is often intertwined with storytelling and experiential reflection rather than expressed purely through intensifiers.